IntersectMBO/cardano-db-sync/Readme.md

 schema or as queries embedded in any language with libraries for interacting with an SQL database.

-Examples of what someone would be able to do via an SQL query against a Cardano DB Sync instance fully synced fully synced to a specific network is:
+Examples of what someone would be able to do via an SQL query against a Cardano DB Sync instance fully synced to a specific network is:

 * Look up any block, transaction, address, stake pool etc on that network, usually by the hash that identifies that item or the index into another table.